AInsights Entry for Strawberry Glycidate 2 (CAS: 121-39-1)

 6. Regulatory Status (Regional Overview)

-- United States: Not explicitly listed under FEMA GRAS; usage should comply with general safety guidelines.
+- United States (FDA / FEMA GRAS): Not explicitly listed as GRAS; usage should comply with general safety standards.

 Citation hooks: FEMA; EFSA; national authority publications